nandandutta/The-Den/DwarvenChat/README.md

 ## Dwarven Chat v1.0.5
-# Designed, Maintained and updated by gruzzly
+# Designed, Maintained and updated by Gruzzly
 Source snippits by Blaquen

 # 1.0.5 7/03/2020